enonic/lib-react4xp/README.md

 - A JSX source file can be **bound to an XP component**, that is, the source file is inside the folder of an XP component, under `<projectFolder>/src/main/resources/site/<component-type>/<component-name>/`.
 The jsxPath will then be _the XP-relative path to the JSX file_ (starts with `site/...`), without the file extension.

 - If a JSX file is **independent from XP components**, the source file should be put below a special source folder in order for all the automatics to work: `<projectFolder>/src/main/react4xp/_components/` (*).
-The jsxPath will then be the path-and-name of the source file relative to that folder (still without file extension) (the path to this magic folder can be adjusted with the React4xp config file)
+The jsxPath will then be the _path-and-name of the source file_, relative to that folder (still without file extension).

 **So in the examples below**...
- - the XP-component-bound file `<projectFolder>/src/main/resources/site/parts/example/example.jsx`.
-It will get the jsxPath `"site/parts/example/example"`,
+ - the XP-component-bound file `<projectFolder>/src/main/resources/site/parts/example/example.jsx` will get the jsxPath `"site/parts/example/example"`,
  - while `<projectFolder>/src/main/react4xp/_components/SimpleGreeter.jsx` is independent and will get the jsxPath `"SimpleGreeter"`.

 **PROTIP:** When your app is built by [react4xp-build-components](https://www.npmjs.com/package/react4xp-build-components), it creates an overview file of all the available components and their jsxPaths: see `<projectFolder>/build/main/resources/react4xp/entries.json` (*).
 You can use this file for lookup, but don't edit or delete it - it's an active part of the runtime.